FVOCI Guide (IFRS 9): Fair Value Through Other Comprehensive Income

 Pathway A – Debt Instruments (Mandatory FVOCI)

-A Debt Instrument must be classified as FVOCI when both of the following conditions are met:
+A debt instrument must be classified as FVOCI when both of the following conditions are met:

 • Business Model Test: The objective is to collect contractual cash flows and sell the financial asset.